Always-Root/CyberSecurity/WazuhSysmonVirustotal.md

 1. Setting up Wazuh on virtual box and Accessing the Wazuh dashboard
 2. Install Wazuh agent on endpoint(windows 10)
 3. Install Sysmon on endpoint (windows 10) device.
 Integrate Sysmon logs to Wazuh agent
-4. File integrity (file creation, modification and deletion will be triggered on Wazuh server)
+4. File integrity monitring(file creation, modification and deletion will be triggered on Wazuh server)
 5. Connecting with total virus to detect malicious payloads